 - Bus permission form: required for students to ride the bus to or from tech rehearsal: not available

-Dr. Wolfe’s tutoring hours are Monday, Wednesday, and Friday during Paideia in Room 303.
+Dr. Wolfe’s tutoring hours are Thursdays during Paideia in Room 303.
+Later in the semester when the room is more available, he expects more Paideia hours.
 He also is available most other days after school at the faculty house.
 No appointment necessary.

 Student concert attire (required of all student performers):